koboldpress/black-flag-docs/changelogs/game-masters-guide.md

 * A description of the issue and a way to recreate the bug if it is not obvious in the description.
 * Screen grabs and/or video highlighting the problem.

+## 12.0.2
+- Updated Siege Weapons to use new actor that is now supported in 1.1.057.

 ## 12.0.1
 - Added vehicle and siege weapons actors that are now supported in Black Flag system 1.1.0 Build 0.55+.
 - Updated all firearms weapons items using gunpowder properties that is now supported in Black Flag system 1.1.0 Build 0.55+.